101digital/auth-user-component/README.md

-# react-native-auth-component
+# auth-user-component

-**react-native-auth-component** is a reusable component for authentication and authorization that can be used across all the apps developed by 101 Digital.
+**auth-user-component** is a reusable component for authentication and authorization that can be used across all the apps developed by 101 Digital.

 ## Features